1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ![Bed PID before insulating](../assets/images/bed_pre-insulation_PID.jpg)
 ![Bed PID after insulating](../assets/images/bed_post-insulation_PID.jpg)

 After adding the insulation, the temperature didn't fluctuate anymore at all during a print, even when I opened the window from time to time - the graph was just a straight line.
-So I'm highly satisfied with this actually and can strongly recommend insulating the bedplate.
+So I'm actually highly satisfied with this and can strongly recommend insulating the bedplate.
+However, I have to mention that I didn't print with higher bed temperatures than 60-70°C yet, so I don't know how good the insulation will stay in place when printing with bedtemps like ~100°, but I hope it'll still work out fine..

+!!! warning "Mind The Gap!"

+    When adding insulation, it's extremely important to keep an eye on the clearing underneath the bed!
+    You don't want to risk the insulation hitting the bracket of the y-axis motor mount, so pay attention to that!

 ??? example "Adding The Insulation"

-    Before I'll go into the steps about how to apply the insulation, I have to mention that *you'll need longer spacers and screws due to the thickness of the insulation (which is about 9-10mm most of the time)!*
+    Before I'll go into the steps about how to apply the insulation, I have to point out a few things first:

+    - *You'll need longer spacers and screws due to the thickness of the insulation (which is about 9-10mm most of the time)!*
-    *You'll need to raise the whole bedplate to avoid contact between the insulation and the motor mount at the back of the construction.* If you use the beforementioned springs, you'll be fine as they are longer then the stock spacers anyway.
+    - *You'll need to raise the whole bedplate to avoid contact between the insulation and the motor mount at the back of the construction.* If you use the beforementioned 25mm springs and longer screws, you should be fine as they are longer then the stock spacers anyway.
 If you'll use the stock spacers or silicone spacers of about the same size, you can add bolt nuts underneath to raise the bed.
-    *It's also advisable to have Kapton tape on hand to cover the whole underside of the bedplate with it (before you actually apply the insulation) and to secure the edges and sides of the insulation (after applying the insulation).*
+    - *It's also advisable to have Kapton tape on hand to cover the whole underside of the bedplate with it (before you actually apply the insulation) and to secure the edges and sides of the insulation (after applying the insulation)!*

     - For adding the insulation, you need to dismount the bedplate from the gantry by taking out the four screws (remove the PEI coated plate first tho).
 Be careful with the wires when moving the plate.
 Put the plate onto the insulation (but don't peel off the protective layer of the adhesive yet!), align it and mark the four holes of the screws.
     - Then place the bed upside down on a flat and clean surface - wipe the surface beforehand tho to make sure that there's no dirt or even metal chips which would press into or stick onto the magnetic surface.
 Now use IPA or (which I prefer) silicone remover to wipe the underside of the bed where the insulation should be applied to and clean off any dirt or grease from your fingers.